kronung/DASP-Project/README.md

 blogpost [here](https://naacl2019.org/blog/digital-and-collaborative-materials/) the NLP community tries to publish a uniform website structure for future NLP conferences.
 Unfortunately there is no API or uniform structure/ interface to collect the data of a conference.
-The data consist of information about the papers, tutorials, workhops, keynotes and general information of a conference.
+The data consist of information about the papers, tutorials, workshops, keynotes and general information of a conference.

 Have a look at the following NLP conference websites: